 - Innovation: There must be a genuine business plan that meets new or existing market needs and/or creates a competitive advantage;

-- Viability: You have the necessary skills, knowledge, experience and market awareness to successfully run the business;
+- Viability: Your business plan is realistic and achievable based on your available resources and you have the necessary skills, knowledge, experience and market awareness to successfully run the business;

 - Scalability: There must be evidence of structured planning and of potential for job creation and growth into national and international markets.